← Back to Blog

 When the analysis decomposed internal links by type, two very different stories emerged:

-Link Type p-value Significant?
+Link Type Significant for AI citation?
 What It Means

-Navigation links (header, footer, sidebar, breadcrumbs) 0.017 Yes Site architecture breadth predicts citation
+Navigation links (header, footer, sidebar, breadcrumbs) Yes Site architecture breadth predicts citation

-In-content links (links within paragraph text) 0.497 No Inline links have no measurable citation impact
+In-content links (links within paragraph text) No Inline links have no measurable citation impact

-Navigation links at p = 0.017 are statistically significant.
-In-content links at p = 0.497 are nowhere close.
-This means the traditional internal linking advice (contextual hyperlinks between blog posts, keyword-rich anchor text, topic clusters) helps Google understand topical relevance, but it does not appear to influence whether AI platforms cite your pages.
+The traditional internal linking advice (contextual hyperlinks between blog posts, keyword-rich anchor text, topic clusters) helps Google understand topical relevance, but it does not appear to influence whether AI platforms cite your pages.

 What does influence AI citation is the breadth of site navigation.
 Pages within a comprehensive navigation structure signal that they belong to a large, well-maintained site with topical authority.
 When an AI crawler fetches a page and sees 130 navigation links spanning 15 topic categories, it infers the scope of the entire site from a single page fetch.